Nov 14

 Key takeaways:

 What happened to omnichannel marketing?
-It’s still the best way of capturing users using “all available means” and having those users convert... in theory.
-In practice, the complexity and time to build campaigns is a deterrent, plus a bad implementation will lose sales.
-You'll notice if you are still getting asked to buy a T-shirt across your various touchpoints after 6 months, or to comment on a hotel stay that you have not yet had.
-Omnichannel is an extreme example, but even for single channel campaigns the secret is making sure the tech works and that means having a solid QA testing plan before you release anything into the wild.
+It’s still the best way of capturing users using “all available means” and having those users convert, in theory.
+In practice, the complexity and time to build campaigns is a deterrent; a bad implementation will result in lost sales.
+You'll notice if you are still getting asked to buy a T-shirt across your various touch points after 6 months or to comment on a hotel stay that you have not yet had.
+Omnichannel is an extreme example, but even for single channel campaigns, the secret is making sure the tech works and that means having a solid QA testing plan before you release anything into the wild.
 Testing social media without going live through the full journey can be difficult, and every extra channel or pathway multiplies up the variations.

 At Thrillworks we use automations, special test users, temporary URLs, and even unsociable hours to run live tests.
 We use online services to test our apps and websites on dozens of real hardware devices.
 Invest in the tools that reduce your QA to Dev ratio so your costs stay on track.
 A ratio of less than 0.4 is ideal and automations can really reduce this.
 We use TestEngine, Browserstack and App Automate among others.